• Skip to primary navigation

 Stovetop Method

 1. Optional step for extra flavour if you have time: In a heavy-bottomed pot, add a little oil to coat the bottom then heat on high.
-Toss pork belly in ½ tsp salt, then sear until browned on at least two sides.
+Toss pork belly in ½ teaspoon salt, then sear until browned on at least two sides.
 Remove and set aside.
 Pour off any excess fat collected in the pot but do not wash the pot.

 2. In the same pot add palm sugar and melt over medium high heat.
 Once melted, keep stirring until it turns a dark caramel colour.
 Immediately add stock to stop the cooking; the sugar will harden, this is okay.